-- a.
-Part II, Item 2, enter, "In accordance with the needs of the Army under the NCO Career Status Program" for Soldiers reenlisting for an indefinite period. - b.
-Part II, Item 2, enter, "In accordance with the needs of the Army" or "In accordance with the needs of the Army to meet the SRR for (enter reason: i.e. assignment to Fort Huachuca, AZ; Drill Sergeant duty; or an accompanied tour to Italy)" for those Soldiers not reenlisting for an indefinite period. - c.
+a.
+Part II, Item 2, enter, "In accordance with the needs of the Army under the NCO Career Status Program" for Soldiers reenlisting for an indefinite period.

+b.
+Part II, Item 2, enter, "In accordance with the needs of the Army" or "In accordance with the needs of the Army to meet the SRR for (enter reason: i.e. assignment to Fort Huachuca, AZ; Drill Sergeant duty; or an accompanied tour to Italy)" for those Soldiers not reenlisting for an indefinite period.

+c.
 Part II, Item 3 record the above verbiage as appropriate followed by the Soldier's initials.
-For example, "In accordance with the needs of the Army under the NCO Career Status Program, GTG". - d.
-Part II, Item 3 record the above verbiage as appropriate followed by the Soldier's intials.
-For example, "In accordance with the needs of the Army, GTG" or "In accordance with the needs of the Army to meet the SRR for (enter reason: i.e. assignment to Fort Huachuca, AZ; Drill Sergeant duty; training in a CMF 18 MOS; Career Counselor Course MOS 79S; or an accompanied tour to Italy), GTG".
+For example, "In accordance with the needs of the Army under the NCO Career Status Program, GTG".

+d.
+Part II, Item 3 record the above verbiage as appropriate followed by the Soldier's initials.
+For example, "In accordance with the needs of the Army to meet the SRR for (enter reason: i.e. assignment to Fort Huachuca, AZ; Drill Sergeant duty; training in a CMF 18 MOS; Career Counselor Course MOS 79S; or an accompanied tour to Italy), GTG".